jnozzi/cocoadev.com/markdown/HowToPipeCommandsWithNSTask.md

 /usr/sbin/netstat -rn "|" /usr/bin/grep default

 To do what you need, you have several choices.
 One, you could use     /bin/sh as the command, with     -c as one argument, and the entire command as the second argument.
-Two, you could create two General/NSTask<nowiki/>s, one for     netstat and one for     grep, hooking them together with your own General/NSPipe.
+Two, you could create two NSTask<nowiki/>s, one for     netstat and one for     grep, hooking them together with your own NSPipe.
 Three, you could only execute     netstat, then do the search for     "default" in your own code.

 ----

 I did this:

 [proc setLaunchPath:@"/bin/bash"];
-[proc setArguments:General/[NSArray arrayWithObjects: @"-c", @"\"/usr/sbin/netstat -rn | /usr/bin/grep default\"", nil]];
+[proc setArguments:[NSArray arrayWithObjects: @"-c", @"\"/usr/sbin/netstat -rn | /usr/bin/grep default\"", nil]];

 the Result is: